dhbw-loerrach-wds22a/bdsp-setup/README.md

 ## Configuration
-Before running the setup scripts, ensure you have the correct server credentials, including the IP address and other necessary details, configured in `setup_mongo.py` and `setup_mysql.py`.
+Before running the setup script:

+- Ensure MySQL service is running.
+- Update the script with the correct MySQL connection details and credentials.

+-
-## Running the Scripts
+## Running the Script
 Run the setup scripts to configure the databases:
 ```python setup_mysql.py```